 Zhangjiakou Hebei, China Travel Guide

-China'the nation's capital, Beijing, is easy to reach from Zhangjiakou by high-speed rail, taking about AN hour.
+China'the nation's capital, Beijing, is easy to reach from Zhangjiakou owing to high-speed rail, taking approximately ONE hour.

 Datong, Shanxi Province, about 2-3 hours away by train, features the UNESCO Yungang Grottoes and Hanging Monastery.
 Chengde, Hebei Province, approximately 2-3 hours away by car or bus, is known for its Mountain Destination resort and Eight Outer Temples.